 Doctors highly advise keeping track of the vertigo symptoms you are experiencing.
 It’s a good idea to have a diary to record your activities each time the vertigo hits.
 This can help you pinpoint what your personal triggers are.
 Most bouts of vertigo are rarely life-threatening.
 However, if it begins to affect your daily activities or happens more frequently, immediately consult with your family doctor.

-A Natural Treatment for Persistent Vertigo in Escondido, California
+A Natural Relief for Persistent Vertigo in Escondido, California

 Any misalignment in the C1 and C2 vertebrae can put pressure on the brainstem and cause it to send false signals to the brain about the location of the body.
 Consequently, if the brainstem sends a message that the body is in motion when it is not, vertigo can ensue.